JakeWharton/jakewharton.com/_posts/2020-02-12-extracting-100-percent-of-data-from-a-stubborn-dying-zfs-zpool.md

 jake     21749  1.1  0.0   8400  2124 pts/0    D+   23:42   0:00 rsync ...
 ```

 That explained why the process wouldn't die.
-The `dmsg` output also confirmed the problem happened deep in the I/O stack.
+The `dmesg` output also confirmed the problem happened deep in the I/O stack.

 ```
 [ 3626.101527] INFO: task rsync:30680 blocked for more than 120 seconds.